danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.updateDeviceLocked.html" name="account.updateDeviceLocked">When client-side passcode lock feature is enabled, will not show message texts in incoming PUSH notifications: account.updateDeviceLocked</a>

-* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#fullchatlastupdated-mixed-id-int" name="fullChatLastUpdated">When were full info for this chat last cached: fullChatLastUpdated</a>
+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#fullchatlastupdated-mixed-id-int" name="fullChatLastUpdated">When was full info for this chat last cached: fullChatLastUpdated</a>

 * <a href="account.getContactSignUpNotification.html" name="account.getContactSignUpNotification">Whether the user will receive notifications when contacts sign up: account.getContactSignUpNotification</a>